loftuxab/alfresco-community-loftux/root/projects/installer/windows/README_wcm.txt

 You should now find 2 additional spaces in your Alfresco repository:
 - Web Projects in Company Home
-- Content Forms in Data Dictionary
+- Web Forms in Data Dictionary

 If you wish to use the Website Preview feature, you will need to start the Alfresco Virtualization server: